yrsong15/CellSociety/doc/DESIGN.md

 		+ Organization -> better to make it an extra class than add more code to Main that would parse/save those values.
 	+ Cons:
 		+ An extra class, another thing for Main to initialize and keep track of.

-+ Letting Main have access to/interact with the majority of the classes to direct the flow of the simulation.
-	+ Pros:
-		+ Readability -> the main logic of the program is created and called from one place.
-		+ Central hub that oversees the entire program.
-	+ Cons:
-		+ Main has access to the majority of the classes.
-		+ Burdening Main with too many functionalities.
-		+ Code could get cluttered.

-+ Having a separate class for the UI
-	+ Pros:
-		+ Better manages complexity -> can easily make UI changes in one place.
-		+ Less cluttered Main class.
-	+ Cons:
-		+ Main has to continuously interact with the UI class to check whether certain buttons have been pressed.

 + Letting the subclasses of species implement their own move algorithm instead of having those functions in the grid template or game engine.